Topologies of Air

 The exhibition, conceived with the artist as a journey through the different layers of the sky, is structured around the work Topologies of Air, an immersive video triptych analysing the radical transformation of the sky by mankind since the development of aviation, into a hostile, disputed and plural space.
 The exhibition shows the image of a restless, often invisible world, the terrain of many issues that disrupts the idea of a space where peace and silence reign, to which our senses refer.

-The exhibition will continue in the autumn of 2022 in the form of a popular assembly, a new stage in the "airspace tribunals", collective discussion spaces that the artist has been creating for several years in Toronto, London, Sydney, Sharjah and now in Toulouse.
+This exhibition will be extended on Thursday 26 January 2023 through a People's Assembly, a new stage in the "airspace tribunals", collective discussion spaces that the artist has been creating for several years in Toronto, London, Sydney, Sharjah and now in Toulouse.
 This popular assembly, which brings together the public and specialists from different disciplines, enriches the reflection undertaken by analysing the modes of application of this right (access to the sky, space debris, privatisation, etc.), while continuing a reflection on the functioning of traditional legal institutions.

 In this perspective, the last room of the exhibition, composed of the artist's archives and documents, is an invitation to rethink one's relationship with the sky and to react to the establishment of a right to be protected from any celestial threat.